C-Loftus/orca-intro-guide/README.md

     - Paid, proprietary voices.
     - Many voices in many languages, many of which sound very good
         - MacOS uses many of these voices, such as Samantha (the default VoiceOver voice)
-    - Each voices averages $20 and can get rather expensive
+    - Each voice averages $20 but it is probably worth it if you can afford it
     - Click [here](https://github.com/C-Loftus/orca-intro-guide/blob/main/voices/voxin/) to listen to multiple different voice demos
 - [rhvoice](https://rhvoice.org/)
     - A free set of voices that is more natural than espeak